redbadger/crux/docs/src/rfcs/operation-kind-traits.md

-answered with, under the word that fits the kind: a request's `Response`, a stream's `Item`, and nothing for a notification. `Operation` survives as the supertrait of all three, keeping the kind as an associated type and its existing `Output`, which the machinery generic over every kind reads and which the kind traits are bound to, so the two can never disagree.
-Two ways of writing that bound are compared, and choosing between them is the question this RFC most wants answered.
+answered with, under the word that fits the kind: a request's `Response`, a stream's `Item`, and nothing for a notification. `Operation` survives as the supertrait of all three, keeping the kind as an associated type and its existing `Output`, which the machinery generic over every kind reads.
+What changes about `Operation` is who writes it: only `#[derive(Operation)]` does.
+The trait is hidden from the documentation and sealed, so an author declares an operation with one attribute and never sees two impls, and nothing an author can write disagrees with itself.

+Review asked whether the supertrait is needed at all.
+This RFC answers that it is, for a reason narrower than the one it first gave: the `#[effect]` macro sees each variant as a type path and nothing else, and everything it generates for that variant has to work whatever the operation's kind is.
+Without one trait every kind implements, the macro cannot be written.
+The [Alternatives](#alternatives-considered) section shows the three ways of removing the trait that Rust rejects, and the one that works, which costs the effect enum having to name each variant's kind.

 ## Summary